The File Type screen provides the following settings:

 - Allow Specified File Types - Only download the specified file types

-- Disallow Specified File Types - Never download the specified file types
+- Disallow Specified File Types - Download all file types except the specified file types

 If the Allow Specified File Types or Disallow Specified File Types setting is selected, you can choose from the following options (shown with representative media types):

 - Audio - audio/aiff, audio/mp3, audio/wav, audio/au, etc.

 - Images - image/jpeg, image/gif, image/tiff, image/png, etc.

 - Custom Types - as specified in the Custom Types screen